vietch2612/22850034-hcmus-assignment/data_organization/ex4/README.md

 ## Build and Run

 1. Extract the project files from the zip archive.
+2. Open a terminal and navigate to the project directory.
-2. Build the project using CMake:
+3. Build the application using CMake:

 ```bash
 cd VIQR_UTF8